SteveSplash934/SteveSplash934/README.md

 - 👋 Hi, I’m @SteveSplash934
 - 👀 I’m interested in System Development, Low-Level Development, Web Development, Offensive Programming, Hardware Programming (Microcontroller & Microprocessors).
-- 🌱 I’m currently learning C & C++, PHP, and Assembly
+- 🌱 I’m currently learning C & C++, PHP, Python and Assembly
 - 💞️ I’m looking to collaborate on any kind of project based on my aspect and problem-solving skills
 - 📫 How to reach me: {
 - "Call": "+2349121302484",